-All (100%) of the sustainable investments were made in onshore wind farms.
+All (100%) of the sustainable investments were made in onshore wind farms and photovoltaic solar parks.
 The manager has ensured that there was no revenue from exploration, mining, extraction, production, processing, storage, refining or distribution, including transportation, storage and trade, of fossil fuels, as defined in Article 2, point (62), of Regulation EU/2018/1999 of the European Parliament and the Council (8).